p0t4t0sandwich/TaterLib/tooling/entrypoint-spoof/README.md

 dependencies {
     compileOnly('dev.neuralnexus:entrypoint-spoof:<version>')
-    // Also included in taterlib-api for ease of use
+    // Also included in taterapi for ease of use
 }
 ```